vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 ## Summary

-Congratuations, you have learned a great deal about the structure of our Sandbox, how HDP and HDF are implemented, and you have learned what CDA is and how it can be useful.
+Congratulations, you have learned a great deal about the structure of our Sandbox, how HDP and HDF are implemented, and you have learned what CDA is and how it can be useful.
 Additionally, you have learned about the inter-container communication made possible by Docker's internal network and communication with the outside world done via NGINX.
 Now that you know the internal workings of CDA on the Sandbox, bring your understanding to practice with these great CDA ready tutorials:

 - [Analyze IOT Weather Station Data via Connected Data Architecture](https://hortonworks.com/tutorial/analyze-iot-weather-station-data-via-connected-data-architecture)
 - [Real-Time Event Processing in NiFi, SAM, Schema Registry, and SuperSet](https://hortonworks.com/tutorial/real-time-event-processing-in-nifi-sam-schema-registry-and-superset/)